devdeliw/website/content/posts/nasa_derive_1.md

 Hamiltonian is a $16\times 16$ matrix.

-Making a $B_0$ vs. energy plot for Hyperfine like with Zeeman above is difficult.
+Making a $B_0$ vs. Energy plot for Hyperfine like with Zeeman above is difficult.
 However, in a future post, I will be writing some "eigen-energy" simulations.
 These will allow us to see what the Hyperfine Interaction does to the $16$ basis states that define the spin-system at play.